Skip To Main Content

 • Twenty-two Advanced Placement courses are offered in Biology, Calculus AB & BC, Chemistry, Computer Science, English Language, English Literature, Environmental Science, European History, French, Japanese, Macroeconomics, Microeconomics, Physics C: Mechanics, Physics C: Electricity and Magnetism, Psychology, Research, Seminar, Spanish, Statistics, US Government and Politics, US History.

-• Fifteen IB Diploma Programme courses are offered in Biology HL, Business Management HL, Physics SL, Language Arts HL, Spanish SL, French SL, Japanese SL, German SL, Visual Art HL, History SL & HL, Math SL, Sports-Exercise-Health Science HL, Career Core, and Theory of Knowledge.
+• Fifteen IB Diploma Programme courses are offered in Biology HL, Business Management HL, Physics SL, Literature HL, Spanish SL, French SL, Japanese SL, German SL, Visual Art HL, History SL & HL, Math AA SL, Sports-Exercise-Health Science SL, Personal and Professional Skills, and Theory of Knowledge.

 • Three Honors courses offered: Geometry, Algebra 2 and Pre-Calculus

-• Juniors and Seniors have access to Career and Technical Education (CTE) at the Oakland Schools Technical Center (OSTC).
+• Juniors and Seniors have access to Career and Technical Education (CTE) at the Oakland Schools Technical Campus (OSTC).

 School Day